For

 From near its source in the Puy de Dôme, down as far as

-Argentat, the Dordogne has cut a deep valley through the mountains.
-Up
+Dordogne has cut a deep valley through the mountains.
+Up above, the

-above, the plateaux of the western Massif Central offer wide areas of
+plateaux of the western Massif Central offer wide areas of upland farm

-upland farm country, fields and forests; this is an area which tends to
+tourist trail, and an area which tends to remain

 For a distance of some 30 kms, the river Dordogne forms the border

-between the Corrèze and the Canal departments, and thus
+between the Corrèze and the Cantal departments, and thus

 Auvergne.